|Home||Who we are||What we do||Where we work||News, events & media||Contact us|

 - Promoting ideas that work, and encouraging replication

 - Sharing learning and knowledge

-- EIFL-PLIP's grant and capacity building support has sparked the creation of 39 new and innovative services in libraries in 23 countries in Africa, Asia, Europe and Latin America.
+- EIFL-PLIP's grant and capacity building support has sparked the creation of 49 new and innovative public library projects implemented by over 300 public and community libraries in Africa, Asia, Europe and Latin America.
 Learn more.